 - Star: Richard Grant

 American Nomads BBC is about the people who live mostly on the road and only occasionally working to get just enough food to feed themselves.
-In this tv show, you will find that most of these nomads do not have a goal which they want to reach, they are happy as they are traveling the open road without having any mortgages and jobs.
+In this tv show, you will find that most of these nomads do not have a goal that they want to reach, they are happy as they are traveling the open road without having any mortgages and jobs.
 Trought the journey the writer comes across multiple groups of nomads and he called them tribes, these tribes are often formed of people choosing to be nomads and ones that have been forced by different life circumstances to take up the life of a nomad.

 These people have learned to live off the grid and live off the land if you want to know how to, check out my article How to live off the land with no money ( Free Land & Housing ).

 - Creator: Les Stroud

 - Stars: Les Stroud, Todd Standing, Logan Stroud

 Survivorman is probably one of the best off-grid and survival tv shows, I have personally learned a lot from Les Stroud.
 You have probably seen a lot of off-grid and survival tv shows and usually, these start out with a person being dropped off in a remote area.
-This is also true for Survivorman, what it makes it different is that Les Stroud doesn’t have a filming crew or staff with him, he is all by himself and he also does the filming all by himself.
+This is also true for Survivorman, what makes it different is that Les Stroud doesn’t have a filming crew or staff with him, he is all by himself and he also does the filming all by himself.